djbingham/fleet-secure/README.md

 This project aims to provide a containerised certificate authority that automatically generates and renews certificates for a CoreOS fleet.
 It extends Cloudflare's cfssl container, using cfssl commands to generate and inspect certificates.

 Currently a CA certificate and initial client-server certificate for Fleet must be generated in advance and pasted into the cloud config in order for Fleet to be able to start the systemd units.

-The can probably be overcome by starting the server in non-TLS mode so that Fleet can startup the required units to generate a CA and certificates before enabling TLS.
-This whole process can hopefully be automated through a one-shot systemd unit defined in the cloud config.
+ ## Planned Changes

+1. Remove certificates from cloud config.
+Start the server without TLS enabled, but with a one-shot service defined in cloud config to start the fleet-ca unit, initialise a CA and certificates, then enable TLS throughout the fleet.

+2. Change the automated renewal process to use a cron-style system so that the renewal process can run at specified times, rather than at a specified interval.

 ## Usage